France records all-time hottest temperature amid scorching heat wave in Europe | DW | 28.06.2019

 It was the second time in one day that France's heat record was broken, coming shortly after a temperature of 44.3 degrees Celsius was recorded in the town of Carpentras.

-Prior to Friday, the previous record was 44.1 degrees Celsius, which was also logged in southern France, during a heat wave in August 2003 that killed thousands of people.
+Prior to Friday, the previous record was 44.1 degrees Celsius, which was logged in southern France as well, during a heat wave in August 2003 that killed thousands of people.

 Meteo France warned that the new record could still be topped in the current heatwave.